RaspberryPiFoundation/miniband-original/README.md

 ### 2. Connect the circuit

-The strip just adjusts resistance, so you will need to feed it some electricity.
+The potentiomater strip adjusts resistance, so you will need to feed it some electricity.
 Run +5V into one of the strip’s outer pins, and ground into the other outer pin.
 It doesn’t matter which way around you connect these, but it will affect which the direction the fretboard runs (high and the top, low at the bottom or vice-versa).